Property Investment Returns in Samaná: Rental Yield Guide

 The CONFOTUR Factor: Why It Changes Everything

-If there's one thing that separates Dominican Republic property investment from competing Caribbean markets, it's CONFOTUR — the tourism incentive law that exempts qualifying properties from transfer tax (3%), annual property tax (1% IPI), and rental income tax for up to 15 years.
+If there's one thing that separates Dominican Republic property investment from competing Caribbean markets, it's CONFOTUR — the tourism incentive law that provides a one-time waiver of the 3% transfer tax at purchase plus 15-year exemptions from the 1% annual IPI property tax AND rental income tax.

 That's not a rounding error — it fundamentally changes your ROI.
 Check the CONFOTUR Savings Calculator to see exact savings for your target price point, and read our complete CONFOTUR guide for eligibility details.